-The U.S. Bureau of Labor Statistics (BLS) predicts jobs for medical and clinical laboratory technologists and technicians between will increase by 14% from 2012 to 2022, which is about as fast as average (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) predicts jobs for medical and clinical laboratory technicians will increase by 7% from 2019 to 2029, which is faster than average (www.bls.gov).
 Health care technician salaries vary by field.
-In 2012, the BLS reported that medical and clinical laboratory technicians had a median annual salary of $37,240, while the median salary for technologists was $57,580.
-The BLS also reported in 2012 that pharmacy technicians earned a median annual wage of $29,320 and radiographers had a median annual wage of $54,620.
+In 2019, the BLS reported that medical and clinical laboratory technologists and technicians had a median annual salary of $53,120.
+The BLS also reported in 2019 that pharmacy technicians earned a median annual wage of $33,950 and radiologic technologists had a median annual wage of $60,510.

 Alternative Career Options

-Those interested in a technician career, but who would prefer to work in a laboratory rather than directly with patients, may want to explore the career of biological technician.
+Those interested in a technician career who would prefer to work in a laboratory rather than directly with patients may want to explore the career of a biological technician.
 These technicians typically work in labs and spend most of their time testing and analyzing biological samples.
 Biological technicians need a bachelor's degree in biology or a related field.
-Jobs for biological technicians are expected to increase at an average rate, according to the BLS.
-In May 2012, the BLS reported that the median annual salary for biological technicians was $39,750.
-Technicians who worked in the chemical manufacturing industry had the highest median annual salary of $45,380.
+Jobs for biological technicians are expected to increase at a faster-than-average rate of 5% from 2019 to 2029, according to the BLS.
+In May 2019, the BLS reported that the median annual salary for biological technicians was $45,860.
+Technicians who worked in the pharmaceutical and medicine manufacturing industry had the highest median annual salary of $51,100 in the same year.

 The career of veterinary technician is similar to that of health care technician, only vet techs work with animals instead of people.
-Veterinary technicians assist veterinarians in veterinary offices and animal hospitals by taking samples of blood or urine, helping animals before and after surgical procedures and taking x-rays of animals.
-These technicians complete either a 2- or 4-year degree in veterinary technology and may be required to obtain a license, depending on the state.
-The median annual salary for veterinary technicians and technologists was $30,290 as of May 2012, according to the BLS.
-The BLS expects jobs for vet techs to increase at a much-faster-than-average rate of 30% from 2012 to 2022.
+Veterinary technicians assist veterinarians in animal hospitals and practices by taking samples of blood or urine, helping animals before and after surgical procedures, and taking x-rays of animals.
+These technicians complete either a two- or four-year degree in veterinary technology and may be required to obtain a license, depending on the state.
+The median annual salary for veterinary technicians and technologists was $35,320 as of May 2019, according to the BLS.
+The BLS expects jobs for veterinary technologists and technicians to increase at a much-faster-than-average rate of 16% from 2019 to 2029.